Learn More, Live Better

 Our cancellation policy

 Registration fees are non-refundable; however, cancellations made more than 24 hours before a program’s start can have their fees transferred to another program within 1 year of the original program.
+To receive a credit for a program starting on or after January 1, 2026, you must cancel at least 72 hours in advance of the program start.
 Registrations may be transferred to another individual.